 Enter a page number and click the Go button to navigate to a specific page when multiple pages exist.
-Click the OK button to accept the selection made.

 ACL VLAN Access Map

 This window is used to display and configure the ACL VLAN access map settings.

 To view the following window, click ACL > ACL VLAN Access Map, as shown below: